rstropek/rust-samples/hello-wagi/readme.md

 This sample demonstrates how to make HTTP requests using [*wasi-experimental-http*](https://github.com/deislabs/wasi-experimental-http).
 It implements a solving hack for the popular [*Wordle* game](https://www.nytimes.com/games/wordle/index.html).

+The Wordle "solver" algorithm is based on a TypeScript sample written by @blaumeise20 (https://github.com/blaumeise20/blaumeise20).
+Thank you for allowing me to use it for this demo.

 * Set *allowed_hosts*.

   ```toml